-A tardy is the absence of any student at the time attendance is taken provided the student is in attendance before the end of class.
 A student is considered tardy if the student is present on campus but is absent in class when the tardy bell rings and provided the student is in attendance before the end of class.
 (See "Attendance" for further information.)

 - 1. Discipline student in accordance with the school's discipline plan. - 2.
-Notification of parents/quardians of discipline.
+Notification of parents/guardians of discipline.